-- (1) The Secretary must keep and maintain a register of members that includes- - (a) for each current member- - (i) the member's name; - (ii) the address for notice last given by the member; - (iii) the date of becoming a member; - (iv) if the member is an associate member, a note to that effect; - (v) any other information determined by the Committee; and - (b) for each former member, the date of ceasing to be a member. - (2) Any member may, at a reasonable time and free of charge, inspect the register of members.
+- (1) The Secretary must keep and maintain a register of members that includes- - (a) for each current member- - (i) the member's name; and - (ii) the address for notice last given by the member; and - (iii) the email address last given by the member (if available); and - (iv) the date of becoming a member; and - (v) if the member is an associate member, a note to that effect; and

+- (vi) any other information determined by the Committee; and - (b) for each former member, the name of the person and the date on which the person ceased to be a member of the Association. - (2) Any member may, at a reasonable time and free of charge, inspect the register of members.

 Under section 59 of the Act, access to the personal information of a person recorded in the register of members may be restricted in certain circumstances.
-Section 58 of the Act provides that it is an offence to make improper use of information about a person obtained from the Register of Members.
+Section 58 of the Act provides that it is an offence to make improper use of information about a person obtained from the register of members.